dchang99/ActivityRecognition/README.md

 of the original data set must be present for execution to be successful.

-<i>Method</i>
+<i>Method</i><br>
-Read variable names from features.txt
+Read variable names from features.txt<br>
-Read measurement data from X_test.txt and X_train.txt Assign variable names to measurement data
+Read measurement data from X_test.txt and X_train.txt<br>
+Assign variable names to measurement data<br>
-Read activity data from y_test.txt and y_train.txt Read subject data from subject_test.txt and subject_train.txt Join measurement data with subjects and activities Assign activity labels to corresponding activity identifiers Calculate mean value for each variable aggregated by subject and activity
+Read activity data from y_test.txt and y_train.txt<br>
+Read subject data from subject_test.txt and subject_train.txt<br>
+Join measurement data with subjects and activities<br>
+Assign activity labels to corresponding activity identifiers<br>
+Calculate mean value for each variable aggregated by subject and activity<br>